05 Jun Developing self-esteem

 - Acknowledge effort.
 Avoid judgmental comments and praise the effort children put into their work.
 Often children with preoccupied minds are putting effort into their work but still struggle.
 Acknowledge their effort even more so when it does not meet your expectations of it.
 Help the child find new strategies for learning that will help them feel more successful.

-- Highlight the child's strengths in non-academic areas, use them as bridges to create connections an promote interest.
-It can be music, art, athletics, etc., or highlight the strengths of their personality, (kindness, tenacity, helpfulness, sense of humour, etc.), suggest ways of using those strengths in the context of the lesson, use metaphors etc.
+- Highlight the child’s strengths in non-academic areas, use them as bridges to create connections an promote interest.
+It can be music, art, athletics, etc., or highlight the strengths of their personality, (kindness, tenacity, helpfulness, sense of humour, etc.), suggest ways of using those strengths, use metaphors etc.

 Every smile matters!